-A financial asset is past due when a counterparty has failed to make a payment when that payment was contractually due when that payment was contractually due.
+A financial asset is past due when a counterparty has failed to make a payment when that payment was contractually due.

 past service cost

 The change in the present value of the defined benefit obligation for employee service in prior periods, resulting from a plan amendment (the introduction or withdrawal of, or changes to, a defined benefit plan) or a curtailment (a significant reduction by the authority in the number of employees covered by a plan).